JayaPK21/CFG-Educational-Game-Project/README.md

 * If the snake hits itself or the edges of the screen, the total number of lives decreases by 1.
 * Game is over when the snake loses all 3 lives.
+* Note: the player can then write their name to be added with the score to the database.
+* Due to time constraints, this was not implemented fully.

 ### Word Game